devflowinc/trieve/pdf2md/README.md

 Trieve has used [apache tika](https://tika.apache.org/) to process various filetypes for the past year which means that files with complex layouts and diagrams have been poorly ingested.

-We saw [OmniAI](https://github.com/getomni-ai) launch [xerox](https://github.com/getomni-ai/zerox) and show that 4o-mini was a viable and cheap way to handle these filetypes and decided it was time to integrate something better than Tika into Trieve.
+We saw [OmniAI](https://github.com/getomni-ai) launch [zerox](https://github.com/getomni-ai/zerox) and show that 4o-mini was a viable and cheap way to handle these filetypes and decided it was time to integrate something better than Tika into Trieve.

 We previously lightly contributed to [Chunkr](https://github.com/lumina-ai-inc/chunkr) which is a more advanced system that leverages layout detection and dedicated OCR models to process documents, but still felt the need to build something ourselves since it was a bit complex to work into Trieve's local dev and self-hosting setup.
-Xerox's approach using just a VLLM was ideal and the path we went with.
+Zerox's approach using just a VLLM was ideal and the path we went with.

 We wrote our own API server and pipeline using Rust, Redis queues, and Clickhouse in the Trieve-style to achieve this.
 Try it using our demo UI hosted at [pdf2md.trieve.ai](https://pdf2md.trieve.ai).